loqly/loqly-web/readme.md

 ## Setup

-To autoselect your elements, they should have a data attribute like so:
+To auto-select your elements, they should have a data attribute like so:

 ```html
 <button data-t="auth.btn.login"></button>